rskwan/ucb-enrollment/README.md

     sqlite3 enrollment.db < enrollment.sql

-Running `python getInfo.py` will get the information for the fall 2013 courses and store them in the database `enrollment.db`. `python api.py` will start Flask and provide access to an API for the data.
+Running `python getInfo.py` will get the information for the Fall 2013 courses and store them in the database `enrollment.db`. `python api.py` will start Flask and provide access to an API for the data.